Step 4: Full View

 Should Firm A actively market its city engineer appointment to prospective developer clients by advertising a 50% cost savings, or refrain from using its public position as a commercial differentiator in soliciting private engagements?

-Refrain from Marketing City Role to Developers Board's choice Firm A refrains entirely from referencing its city engineer appointment in soliciting or retaining private developer clients, ensuring that any private engagements are obtained through channels independent of its publicly conferred inspection authority and that competitive advantages derive solely from technical capability.
+O1 Firm A refrains entirely from referencing its city engineer appointment in soliciting or retaining private developer clients, ensuring that any private engagements are obtained through channels independent of its publicly conferred inspection authority and that competitive advantages derive solely from technical capability.
+Board's choice

 The Non-Self-Serving Advisory Obligation prohibits engineers in public service from using their public position for private commercial advantage.
 The Fairness in Competition principle requires that competitive advantages in the engineering market derive from technical capability and efficiency rather than from publicly conferred regulatory authority.
 The Public Position Marketing Exploitation Prohibition independently condemns the conversion of a public appointment into a sales proposition, separate from any structural conflict-of-interest analysis.
 Even the most permissive reading of BER 74-2, which tolerates dual municipal and private roles in small municipalities, does not sanction affirmative exploitation of a public role as a private marketing instrument.